824zzy/Leetcode/17_Trie/README.md

     def containsWith(self, word: str) -> bool:
         """
-        Returns if there is any word in the trie that contrains by the given prefix.
+        Returns if there is any word in the trie that contains by the given prefix.
+        Eg: ABCD vs ABCDE
         """
         node = self.trie
             for c in word: